eclipse-apoapsis/ort-server/secrets/README.md

 This means that the ORT server needs to store secrets on behalf of its users.
 There is, however, a difference between secrets and other entities managed by users:
 Secrets have to be kept strictly confidential.
-To achieve this, they are typically stored in dedicated secret storages, and not in the database like other data.
+To achieve this, they are typically stored in dedicated secret storages and not in the database like other data.

 Analogously to the [Transport layer abstraction](../transport/README.md), the ORT server should not set on a specific secret storage product, but be agnostic to the environment it is running on.
-To support arbitrary products, again an abstraction for a secret storage service has to be defined.
+To support arbitrary products, again, an abstraction for a secret storage service has to be defined.

 ## Service Provider Interfaces

-This section describes the interfaces that need to be implemented in order to integrate a concrete secret storage product.
+This section describes the interfaces that need to be implemented to integrate a concrete secret storage product.

 ### Access Interface

 The secrets abstraction layer defines a basic interface, [SecretsProvider](spi/src/main/kotlin/SecretsProvider.kt), with CRUD operations on secrets.
-This interface has to be implemented in order to integrate a concrete storage product.
+This interface has to be implemented to integrate a concrete storage product.
 To simplify potential implementations, the interface is reduced to a bare minimum and just offers functions for the basic use cases:

 - read secrets